Bricktech2000/Notes/notes/normal distribution.md

 **properties**

-_partly due to the [[central limit theorem]], [...] physical quantities that are expected to be the sum of many independent processes, such as measurement errors, often have [[probability distribution]]s that are nearly normal_ &mdash; Wikipedia
+_partly due to the [[central limit theorem]], [...] physical quantities that are expected to be the sum of many independent processes, such as measurement errors, often have [[probability distribution]]s that are nearly normal_ --- Wikipedia

 as a rule of thumb, in a [[normal distribution]],